Direct observation of N\'eel-type skyrmions and domain walls in a ferrimagnetic DyCo$_3$ thin film: Contributions

 \section{Contributions}

 C.L., K.C. and F.R. conceived and designed the experiments.
 K.C. prepared the samples.
 C.L. and F.R. performed the STXM experiments with the help of S.W. and M.W., C.L. and K.C. analyzed the STXM data and prepared the figures.
 V.U. performed the micromagnetic simulations.
 K.P. performed the magnetic characterization by SQUID.
+R.A., C.L., V.U. and F.R. performed the magneto-transport experiments.
 C.L., V.U. and F.R. wrote the manuscript draft.
-All authors discussed the results and contributed to the manuscript. {S\arabic{figure}} {S\arabic{figure}} {S\arabic{section}}
+All authors discussed the results and contributed to the manuscript.